Solar-Helix-Independent-Transport/allianceauth-loki-logging/README.md

 # Why?

-A single location for all logs across auth, with search and notifications etc. Complete with trace type data for everything.
+A single location for all logs across auth, Separate to auth!
+With search and notifications etc. Complete with python trace type data for everything.

 ![Logs 1](https://i.imgur.com/rYUsSDy.png)